redilinxa/payment-getaway/readme.md

 - rename `.env.example` to `.env`.
 - execute `php artisan migrate:install`.
 - execute `php artisan migrate`.
+- execute `npm install && npm run dev` (nodejs.org) if not installed for the assets build.
 - run local server `php artisan serve` and follow the link.
 - If you are having issues setting up, a docker configuration could follow up if needed.
 Please email`redilinxa@gmail.com` for support.